jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Output Directory
 """"""""""""""""

-When JupyterLab builds the prebuilt extension, it creates a JavaScript bundle which can then be copied into the appropriate location.
-The ``jupyterlab.outputDir`` field gives the relative path to the directory where this JavaScript bundle should be placed:
+When JupyterLab builds the prebuilt extension, it creates a directory of files which can then be copied into the :ref:`appropriate install location <distributing_prebuilt_extensions>`.
+The ``jupyterlab.outputDir`` field gives the relative path to the directory where these JavaScript and other files should be placed.
+A copy of the ``package.json`` file with additional build metadata will be put in the ``outputDir`` and the JavaScript and other files that will be served are put into the ``static`` subdirectory.

 .. code-block:: json